 Comparison with Other Tax Preparers

-Enrolled agents are distinct from other tax preparers, such as CPAs and tax attorneys.
+Enrolled agents differ from other tax preparers, such as CPAs and tax attorneys.
 While CPAs focus on accounting and auditing, tax attorneys specialize in legal aspects of tax law.
-EAs, however, are solely dedicated to tax matters, making them uniquely positioned to assist clients.
-Unlike some tax preparers who may only provide seasonal service during tax season, EAs often develop ongoing relationships with clients, providing year-round support.
+EAs, however, are solely dedicated to tax matters, making them uniquely positioned to assist clients with tax compliance.
+Unlike seasonal tax preparers, EAs offer ongoing support throughout the year.

 Requirements to Become an Enrolled Agent